Ovarian cancer in younger women

 clinical trials at DF/BWCC.
 Detailed information about clinical trials is available from the

 NCI website.
 For nationally run clinical trials, please visit

-with other targeted biological therapies to improve the use of single agent PARP inhibitors.
-For some women with high-grade serous tumors and BRCA mutations, the response rates from PARP inhibitors have been higher than would be expected from traditional
+combined with other targeted biological therapies to improve the use of single agent PARP inhibitors.
+For some women with high-grade serous tumors and BRCA mutations, the response rates from PARP inhibitors have been higher than would be expected

 Read about research findings for

 high-grade serous ovarian cancer.

 Questions to ask your doctor about clinical trials